RhinoRhys/radarr-collections/README.md

 All values need to be in ""<br>

 - **Host and Port** <br>
 If running Radarr in a Docker or on a different machine, the host will need to be set to the IP address of the (virtual) machine running Radarr.
-Please use the same values as you use for accessing the Web interface.
+Please use the same values as you use for accessing the web interface.
 Default for running on the same machine is `"localhost"` and `"7878"` <br>

 - **base url** <br>
 Used for reverse proxies.
 Should be set as `"off"` unless needed, if used needs to have / included eg. `"/radarr"`. <br>